 About Ithaca forest preschool

-With some curiosity, exploration and guidance the seeds of connection can grow, rooting us to our natural surroundings and creating a life-long bond between us and the Earth.
-The social-emotional skills we teach are among the most important skills your child needs for school and for life.
+With some curiosity, exploration and guidance the seeds of connection can grow, rooting us to our natural surroundings and forming kinship with the Earth.
+The social-emotional skills that children learn here are among the most important skills they need for school and for life.
 Our curriculum prepares children for kindergarten and beyond!

 Monday through Friday, 9am-12pm.

 Ithaca Forest Preschool is a community of learners.
 The group bonds through shared challenges and experiences, and from getting to know each other for a whole school year or more.
 At this age, consistency is important.
 For these reasons, five days for a full year is our standard and most discounted, option.
 If you are hesitant to enroll for this option, please feel free to contact us to discuss it.

 If five days a week for the full school year isn’t right for your family, we offer two

 4-H Acres 418 Lower Creek Road, Ithaca, 14850